I am writing a series of articles to show you how therapy can help with intrusive thoughts. I shall cover.

 “I analyse it and look for examples that I am a good person”.

 Then ask yourself, what would happen if you could not do this analysis, could not perform this mental compulsion?

-The answer might be that you are a bad person, capable of harming others, and it is not safe for others to be around you.
+The answer might be that you are a bad person, capable of harming others, and it is unsafe for others to be around you.

 Therefore, the function of your mental compulsion is to reassure yourself that you are a good person and keep others safe.

 Having a correct understanding of what is happening to you means getting treatment that will help.
-If you only think you have thoughts and are not aware of your compulsions and their function, it will make it harder to get better.
-As I always say, if you want to get better, you have to understand what is wrong first which leads me nicely to get a diagnosis.
+If you only think you have thoughts and are unaware of your compulsions and their function, it will make it harder to get better.
+As I always say, if you want to get better, you must understand what wrong first which leads me nicely to get a diagnosis is.

 Getting a diagnosis

 Mental health professionals use the Diagnostic and Statistical Manual DSM for diagnosis.
 When you meet with a mental health professional, they will look for signs of OCD, as there is no diagnosis for intrusive thoughts alone.
 According to DSM for a diagnosis to be given to you need to have